MicrosoftDocs/azure-docs/articles/databox-online/azure-stack-edge-gpu-prepare-certificates-device-upload.md

     ![Export certificate 9](media/azure-stack-edge-gpu-manage-certificates/export-cert-pfx-9.png)

-The .pfx file backup is now saved in the location you selected and is ready to be moved or stored for your safekeeping.
+The .pfx file backup is now saved in the selected location, and is ready to be moved or stored for safekeeping.

 ## Next steps